-Blade & Blue is a D2C men’s fashion brand, running on Shopify and created by designer, Peter Papas.
-Peter founded the company in 2013. and from 2013 to 2016, they grew the brand slow and steady mostly by creating a great product.
+Blade & Blue, a D2C men’s fashion brand, running on Shopify was seeking growth.
+From 2013 to 2016, the brand grew steadily by creating a great product.
 They came to us in 2018, initially to take over management of their Facebook campaigns, but we saw bigger growth opportunities.

 Speaking to the customer at the stage they’re at rather than the stage you hope they’re at can dramatically improve performance.
-Digging into the data and listening to customer feedback helped us identify the real customer journey, which led to optimizations that allowed us to cut ad spend but still drive more revenue.
+Digging into the data and listening to customer feedback helped us identify the real customer journey, leading to optimizations that allowed us to cut ad spend but still drive more revenue.

-In 2020, COVID lockdowns begin and for a period, everybody quit buying everything.
-Not only did sales plummet 60% practically overnight, supply chains were interrupted, making it challenging to source…anything really.
+In 2020, COVID-19 began and for a period, everybody quit buying everything.
+Not only did sales plummet 60% practically overnight, but supply chains were interrupted, making it challenging to source…anything really.